Wilsonian Renormalization of Neural Network Gaussian Processes: Renormalizing Gaussian features

 and similarly

-We refer to the coefficients $f_{mk}$ as the \emph{GP modes}, and the functions $\phi_k$ as the \emph{feature modes}.
-Note that the former carry replica indices and may be highly correlated, while the feature modes are an inert property of the kernel/lazy-network.
 In the Equivalent Kernel limit, one sees that the action \eqref{eq:featureS} splits cleanly into greater and lesser modes, $S=S_{0}[\GPlow]+S_{0}[\GPhigh]$.
 At finite $\eta,\sigma^2$ however, the replicated action \eqref{eq:repS} will contain interaction terms collectively denoted $S_\mathrm{int}[\GPlow,\GPhigh]$.
 Explicitly, making the decomposition \eqref{eq:split1}, \eqref{eq:split2} in the replicated action \eqref{eq:repS}, we have